shsssc/ndn-lite-mock-utils/devices/README.md

 # NDN-lite device mock for testing

-Generate binaries that act as iot devices in network.
+Generate code and binaries that act as IoT devices in ndn-lite network.
 Those devices will have "hardware states" mocked with  `../hardware-interface`.
 Thus, programmers can read/write those mocked hardware states with utilities of that library.
-In this way, automation tasks can be easily tested by generating mock devices.
+In this way, automation tasks can be easily tested on generating mock devices.

 ## How to use